lingxuez/v2v-style-transfer/README.md

 For example:
 ```
 cd neural-style
-python v2v_style_transfer.py -i ../data/pig/frames \
+python v2v_style_transfer.py -input_dir ../data/pig/frames \
+    -style_dir ../trailer/bigfish/frames_bigfish \
--s ../trailer/bigfish/frames_bigfish -o ../data/pig/bigfish_frames
+    -output_dir ../data/pig/bigfish_frames
 ```

 **Options**:
-* `-i`: Path to the input directory containing `.jpg` frames of the source video.
+* `-input_dir`: Path to the input directory containing `.jpg` frames of the source video.
-* `-s`: Path to the style directory containing multiple `.jpg` style images.
+* `-style_dir`: Path to the style directory containing multiple `.jpg` style images.
 These are usually the keyframes of the style video (e.g. a movie trailer).
-* `-o`: Path to the output directory, which will contain the output of stylized `.jpg` frames.
+* `-output_dir`: Path to the output directory, which will contain the output of stylized `.jpg` frames.
 * `-method`: Either `"avg"` (uses average style representing the whole trailer) or `"sw"` (uses sliding window for style transitioning).
 Default is `"sw"`.
 * `-window`: Length of sliding window of styles to use if `method="sw"`.
 Default is 2.
 * `-gpu`: Zero-indexed ID of the GPU to use; for CPU mode set `-gpu` to -1.
 Default is 0.